 Architectural pattern Appropriate scenario Note Ensuring connectivity with NAT gateway Ensuring low cost and secure connectivity Operation management is not required by the user since a NAT gateway is an AWS managed service.
 Ensuring connectivity with NAT instance Ensuring secure and flexible connectivity Operation management is flexible for the user since a NAT instance is not an AWS managed service.
-Ensuring connectivity with Elastic IP address Ensuring connectivity of front-end servers with a simple architectural pattern To allow access from the public site to the administrative LAN that controls the server, the access control (ACL) or security rules of security groups must be firmly established.
+Ensuring connectivity with Elastic IP address Ensuring connectivity of front-end servers with a simple architectural pattern - To allow access from the public site to the administrative LAN that controls the server, the access control (ACL) or security rules of security groups must be firmly established.

-Architectural pattern Appropriate scenario Note - This architecture is simple because there are a low number of components since NAT gateways and NAT instances are not required.
-Ensuring connectivity with PrivateLink Ensuring connectivity of back-end servers with a simple architectural pattern This pattern cannot be selected when selecting the network takeover pattern by rewriting DNS records.
-This architecture is simple because there are a low number of components since NAT gateways and NAT instances are not required.
+Appropriate scenario Note - This architecture is simple because there are a low number of components since NAT gateways and NAT instances are not required.
+Ensuring connectivity of back-end servers with a simple architectural pattern This pattern cannot be selected when selecting the network takeover pattern by rewriting DNS records.
+This architecture is simple because there are a low number of components since NAT Ensuring connectivity of back-end servers with a simple architectural pattern